spatialos/UnrealGDK/SpatialGDK/Documentation/content/porting-unreal-project-to-gdk.md

     };
     ```

-1. In your project's `PlayerController` header file(s), add the public method declaration
+1. In your game's `PlayerController` header file(s), add the public method declaration
 `virtual void InitPlayerState() override;`.

 1. In your game's `PlayerController` class(es), add the following definition of the `InitPlayerState` function: